Manage Stress Daily for Better Health

-Make yourself a Stress Inoculation Checklist and use it every day, or hang it up where you will be sure to see it on a daily basis either at the start or end of the day.
+Make a personal Stress Inoculation Checklist and use it every day, or hang it up where you will be sure to see it on a daily basis, either at the start or end of the day.

-You may have several other entries to add, or you may want to begin with just one or two and gradually add others.
+You may have several other entries to add, or you may want to begin with just one or two of the steps below and gradually add others.

 Using a daily schedule, leave empty spaces in it to ensure that you will not be over-booked, and do not be a slave to the telephone and the email.
 Recognize the times you need help and ask for it, where it is at work, at school, at home, or elsewhere.
 Eliminate needless, unfulfilling, time-wasting activities.

 If you're running a business or have a lot of face-to-face appointments in your work or schooling, even if you write all day, make a schedule to answer phone calls and email like this: